Generic Name: abacavir, lamivudine, and zidovudine (a BACK a veer, la MIV yoo deen, zye DOE vyoo deen)

-The combination of abacavir, lamivudine, and zidovudine is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
-This medication is not a cure for HIV or AIDS.
+Abacavir, lamivudine, and zidovudine (Trizivir) is a combination medicine used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+This medicine is not a cure for HIV or AIDS.

 What is the most important information I should know about abacavir, lamivudine, and zidovudine (Trizivir)?

-Some people develop lactic acidosis while taking Trizivir.
-Early symptoms may get worse over time and this condition can be fatal.
+This medicine may also cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-What should I discuss with my healthcare provider before taking this medication?
+What should I discuss with my healthcare provider before taking Trizivir?

-This medication can also cause severe or life-threatening effects on your liver.
-You should not take this medication if you have liver disease, especially hepatitis B or C.
+Trizivir can also cause severe or life-threatening effects on your liver, especially if you have hepatitis B or C.

 bone marrow suppression;